architolk/architolk.github.io/_pages/ac5/circuit.md

 ## Preamp stage

-The preamp stage features an EF86 pentode tube, with is essentially identical to the [circuits in the original AC15 and AC30](https://www.ampbooks.com/mobile/classic-circuits/vox-ac15/).
+The preamp stage features an EF86 pentode tube, with is essentially identical to the [circuits in the original AC15 and AC30](https://www.ampbooks.com/mobile/classic-circuits/vox-ac15/), displayed in the [spice model](/assets/spice/ac5/preamp.asc) below.

 ![](/assets/images/ac5/preamp.svg)

 Vin is connected to the input stage of the amplifier, so a 1068k resistor to ground (Hi input) or a 68k resistor to ground (Lo input) is connected to the control grid.
 The input stage also contains the 68k [grid stopper resistor](http://www.valvewizard.co.uk/gridstopper.html).
 The suppressor grid is directly connected to the cathode.

 The cathode is biased to ground via a 2k2 resistor.
-Condensator C2 decouples the preamp stage from the gain stage of the amplifier, filtering out the high DC voltage.
+Coupling capacitor C2 passes the AC signal from the preamp stage to the gain stage of the amplifier, filtering out the high DC voltage.

 The gain of the preamp stage is around 180.
 More information and a SPICE model for the preamp can be found on the [Preamp model page](/ac5/preamp-model).